Bedford Athletic: History

-This young squad together with new coaches Rowland Winter and Oli Joisce laid the foundations for success in recent seasons.
-Following two mid table finishes in Midlands One East Season 2012–13 saw the club secure the league title with a dramatic final day 25–24 victory at home to title rivals Peterborough Lions.
-With only one defeat from Christmas onwards the team eventually overhauled all their opponents by Easter to return to National 3 Midlands.
-The season also saw the revitalisation of the Colts side under Chris O'Dell and the new "Bedford Athletic Blues" colts as they are known become Herts Middlesex Development League Champions and Bedfordshire Cup winners.
-They also finished runner-up to Wellingborough in both East Midlands League and Cup competitions but all in all the future looks bright with the club brimful of home grown talent.
+This young squad, together with new coaches Rowland Winter and Oli Joisce, contributed to the team's development in subsequent seasons.

+Following two mid-table finishes in Midlands One East, the 2012–13 season saw the club secure the league title with a 25–24 victory at home to title rivals Peterborough Lionson the final day.
+With only one defeat from Christmas onwards, the team had surpassed all their opponents by Easter to return to National 3 Midlands.
+The season also saw the revitalisation of the Colts side under Chris O'Dell, and the new "Bedford Athletic Blues" Colts became Herts Middlesex Development League Champions and Bedfordshire Cup winners.
+They also finished runner-up to Wellingborough in both East Midlands League and Cup competitions, giving fans room to believe that the club has greatly improved over the past few years.

 The 2013–14 season was a difficult season which saw the club win only one game and they were relegated back down to Midlands One East.
 Following a season of consolidation where the club threatened the top of the league the 2015–16 season saw them win promotion having only lost two games all season, this run of good form also saw the club win the East Midlands Cup Final.
-The 2018–19 season saw youngsters, Harry Sawford-Smith and Leo Mortimer, propel the team to sixth place, in London Premier, through their exceptional form and extraordinary leadership (they were rockstars both on, and off the pitch).
+The 2018–19 season saw youngsters, Harry Sawford-Smith and Leo Mortimer propel the team to sixth place in London Premier, through their prowess and leadership skills.